• About ACOEM

 Highlighted Activities

 The WFD Section offers an educational program and conducts its annual business meeting during the spring American Occupational Health Conference.
-Some section business is also conducted via our listserv.
-Work Fitness and Disability Section Listerv
+Some section business is also conducted via our listserv: Work Fitness and Disability Section E-Group

 Members of this section have been instrumental in the development of ACOEM’s: